MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

 ## Understand CSS

-**CSS** is a computer language that determines the layout and styling of web pages.
+**CSS** is a computer language that controls the layout and styling of web pages.
 The following figure is a paragraph with a border.

 :::image type="complex" source="../media/beginners-css-red_paragraph.msft.png" alt-text="The text has been styled with CSS" lightbox="../media/beginners-css-red_paragraph.msft.png":::
    The text has been styled with CSS